2018 Boracay closure and redevelopment: Tourism regulations

 The Department of Environment and Natural Resources is working with the local government of Malay and other stakeholders to come up with new regulations once Boracay is opened to tourists.
 The DENR said that they will only allow 19,000 tourists to visit the island daily.
 If the limit is exceeded, only tourists with hotel reservations would be allowed but their respective hotels would be alerted by the agency that the daily limit of tourists in the island had already been reached.
 However it was later clarified that the government has yet to finalize the daily tourist limit to be imposed on Boracay.

 The Department of Tourism would also prohibit smoking and drinking of alcohol in public places and the beaches of Boracay, though these activities would be allowed in designated areas.
 This is to reduce cigarette butts and shards from broken bottles in beaches.
 Large scale parties such as the "Laboracay", which draws in 60,000 to 70,000 tourists in three days, would no longer be allowed in the island.
+In 2024, however, the municipal government of Malay allowed beach parties to be held in the island again as part of efforts to attract younger tourists.

 Under the new rules, 19,200 tourists per day will be allowed on the island.
 Moreover, fire eaters, masseuses, vendors, stray dogs, bonfires and builders of photo-op sandcastles have been banned from the beachfront.
 All water sports, aside for swimming, are also forbidden for the time being.